Redtech0inc/MCNet/README.md

 ## about
 This is the official [insert website name here] repo for the MCNet Project Lua code for CC-Tweaked

-i know this isn't much but i just threw this repo together in like a few second so please don't be mad about that srry

 if you have questions feel free to ask on the MCCM Discord you should find my post under creations and then just the name of the repo [Discord LINK](https://discord.gg/minecraft-computer-mods-477910221872824320)

 I got this idea from someone else (i can't find the original video :,( ) who made a internet system but i wanted to see if i can do the same